-In accordance with Section 627.0652, Florida Statutes, any Florida driver 55 years of age or older, is eligible to complete a driver safety course that will allow you to receive a cost reduction on your car insurance for three years.
-Here are a few courses available, the complete list of approved course can be found on the DHSMV website.
+In accordance with Section 627.0652, Florida Statutes, any Florida driver 55 years of age or older is eligible to complete a driver safety course and receive a cost reduction on car insurance for three years.
+For a list of mature driver/insurance discount courses go to the Florida DHSMV website at http://www.flhsmv.gov/ddl/mature_discount.html.

 To find the closest AARP Driver Safety Course near you, visit their Driver Safety website.

 Florida Safety Council is one of the approved insurance discount courses mentioned above and is offered in either a classroom or online.
 The goal of the insurance discount class is to help mature drivers over the age of 55 within the state of Florida maintain their safe and defensive driving skills, obtain auto insurance discounts, understand their abilities and learn techniques to compensate for changes.
 Also provides defensive driving training for court-ordered seniors.
 More information on both the classroom and online course can be accessed at their website.

 AAA Auto Club offers both in classroom and on-line safety courses, visit their website for more information.

 I DRIVE SAFELY, offers an on-line course, visit their website for more information.

 CarFit is an educational program created by the American Society on Aging and developed in collaboration with American Automobile Association (AAA), AARP and the American Occupational Therapy Association.
 CarFit offers older adults the opportunity to check out how well their personal vehicles "fit" them, information and materials for community-specific resources and activities that could make their personal vehicles "fit" better, enhance their safety as drivers, or increase their mobility in the community.
 More information on can be found on the CarFit website.